Wandering Nun – Inspiring Documentary Recommendation

 “Abandon all the efforts.
 Find the silence beyond thoughts.
 Stay there.
 Just watch.
 Everything happens naturally.”

-Ani Rigsang, a Tibetan nun, leaves her monastery permanently to seek knowledge of her ancestors’ endangered spiritual traditions.
+Ani Rigsang, a Tibetan nun, permanently leaves her monastery to pursue knowledge of her ancestors’ endangered spiritual traditions.

 Stumbling across the free documentary TIBET, THE PATH TO WISDOM on Slice’s YouTube channel, I couldn’t help but feel delighted.

-I have always been fascinated by nuns and monks from all traditions.
-Renouncing worldly life, they live free from its demands, willingly sacrificing modern comforts to find the purpose of life while living with reverence for all of existence, each day.
+I have always been fascinated by nuns and monks from various traditions.
+Renouncing worldly life, they live free from its demands, willingly sacrificing modern comforts to find life's purpose while living with reverence for all of existence each day.

-One might think that when someone takes vows of renunciation in a monastery, that’s where their story ends, but not for Tibetan Nun, Ani.
-And that’s what intrigued me about her story.
+People might think that when someone takes vows of renunciation in a monastery, that’s where their story ends, but not for Tibetan Nun, Ani.
+And that’s what intrigues me about her story.

-Leaving the comfort of her Lhasa convent, she ventures out in search of ancient knowledge, driven by an inner call to walk the land, from temple to monastery.
+Leaving the comfort of her Lhasa convent, she sets out to seek ancient knowledge, guided by an inner call to walk across the land, from temple to monastery.

-Along the way, she meets nuns and revered monks, such as ‘The Mad Saint,’ who offered her wisdom, such as, “There really is nothing to find, you understand?
+Along the way, she meets revered nuns and monks, such as ‘The Mad Saint,’ who offers her wisdom, such as, “There really is nothing to find, you understand?
 Whether you understand or not, it makes no difference; the mind is empty yet cognizient, unfathomable yet always present.
 You can recognize it only by its scent of compassion.”

 And, “Learn to tame your inner energies and you’ll understand everything.”

-Ani listens attentively and shares that she left the convent to go on a pilgrimage, aiming to connect her inner self with the outer world in the sacred landscape of the Tibetan mountains.
+Ani listens carefully and shares that she left the convent to go on a pilgrimage, aiming to connect her inner self with the outer world in the sacred landscape of the Tibetan mountains.

 To which he responds, “The outer world is a reflection of your inner nature, not the other way around.
 You can walk all you want and not connect to a single thing.”